azidmiracle/GMATServerSide/README.md

 This API is used to fetch vocabularies in the mongodb database.

-The example sentences are being scraped from https://sentence.yourdictionary.com/ website.

-The wordsapi is used to find the synonyms of a give word.
+The wordsapi is used to find the synonyms and senteces of a give word.

 Base url of the server: https://gmat-vocab-server.herokuapp.com/